 - Operates in approximately 100 countries worldwide throughout Asia, Latin America, Africa, the Middle East and Eastern Europe.

 - Claims to be “an international partnership of Christians whose mission is to follow our Lord and Saviour Jesus Christ in working with the poor and oppressed to promote human transformation, seek justice and bear witness to the good news of the Kingdom of God.”

-- Funding: 2013 budget of $18,364,480 (of which $3,355,201 from government grants).
+- Funding: 2014 budget of $17,448,455 (including $2,690,915 in government grants).

 - Active in the Middle East since 1975; lists “Jerusalem/West Bank/Gaza” among the countries in which it works (elsewhere identified as “Israel and the Palestinian Territories”).